Schema App Robots-Only Deployment

 If you want to test locally in your browser it is possible to alter the user agent for these purposes.
 In Google Chrome, open the developer tools (CMD|CTRL+SHIFT+I) and navigate to the Hamburger Menu on the right side of the screen.
 Select "More Tools" > "Network Conditions".

 Once you click on Network Conditions, panel should appear at the very bottom of your window.
 Under "Network conditions" you can set the user agent.
 For most cases choosing Googlebot will show you the results.
 You can test your own user agents as well by selecting custom.
+Also make sure that "Disable cache" is selected so that in between user agent selection the browser doesn't cache the empty script or vice versa.

 What if I need to add my own bots?